hazelcast/hazelcast-nodejs-client/README.md

 Using mutual authentication, the clients also have their key stores and members have their trust stores so that the members can know which clients they can trust.

-To enable mutual authentication, firstly, you need to set the following property at server side by configuring `hazelcast.xml`:
+To enable mutual authentication, firstly, you need to set the following property at the server side in the `hazelcast.xml` file:

 ```xml
 <network>